caocmai/Next-Chord/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Note
 Currently (as of March 2020), the project runs successfully without any error.
 However, this is a work in progress and not all key signatures/chords are yet added to the project.
 Most chords don't yet have sounds because they haven't been added.
-Only keys C major and C minor have chord sounds.
+Only key signatures of C major and C minor have chord sounds.

-Will try to add more key signatures and chord sounds when time permits.
+I will try to add more key signatures and chord sounds when time permits.